 I believe these two sections are not necessary and the information already exists in the Methods and Materials sections, so it is repetitive.

-for our study to have 95% power to test our two directional (one-tailed) hypotheses assuming a smallest effect size of interest
+for our study to have 95% power to test both directional (one-tailed) hypotheses assuming an effect size of

 Please also state the alpha level here.

-We will test our hypotheses by performing paired t tests on our dependent variables (here, arousal) for high vs. low tempo versions of the 6 excerpts.
+We will test our hypotheses by a cumulative link mixed model (CLMM) on our dependent variables (here, arousal) for high vs. low tempo versions of the 6 excerpts.

 Missing ‘performing’